lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### July 17, 2017

+I can tell this project is working as intended, because every time I try to do something simple like "let the player look at the room", I end up in StackExchange learning about how to import functions, variables, etc from modules, and other kinds of Python coding concepts and best practices.
+So helpful!

 ### July 15, 2017